rrequeena/rrequeena/README.md

 ## **Data Scientist — Search & Personalization, Rappi**
 **Remote** · *July 2021 – Nov 2023 (2 yrs+)*

-- Worked on recommendation projects in the CPG (Customer Packaged Good) team.
+- Worked on recommendation projects in the CPG (Customer Packaged Goods) team.
 - Built data pipelines using Apache Airflow to execute different projects.
 - Worked with large-scale data pipelines, A/B testing, and real-time personalization systems.
 - Delivered measurable improvements in user engagement and conversion metrics across the platform.